ChapResearch/ChapR/ChaprSVN/Firmware/BoardBringUp/README.txt

 README.TXT

-The files in this directory are mostly from ../ChapR.
-SVN external links are used to get these files from ../ChapR.
+IMPORTANT!
+All of the files in this directory are from ../ChapR except BoardBringUp.ino.
+They are "externals" that are managed by SVN and are only edited when working on the mainline ChapR code.
-Look at the SVN properties for the BoardBringUp directory to edit the externals.
+You can look at the SVN properties for the  BoardBringUp directory to edit the externals if you have to...but you probably won't need to.

 !!!!
 YOU SHOULD NOT UPDATE ANY FILES OTHER THAN:  BoardBringUp.ino !!!!